 The answer was now extremely simple.
 All we had to do was insert a number in place of the hashtag, shown by the big flashing arrow pointing us in the right direction.
 The hashtag conveniently preceded "inches", so it's here we will slot in the number 5 - and bingo - we have our answer to the devilishly difficult 32 Symbol Cipher: "Radians + 5 inches along the radians" or "Radians and 5 inches along the radians".
 By some quirk of fate, this phrase with the addition of the number 5, just happens to be exactly 32 characters in length.
 What an absolute criminal mastermind the Zodiac Killer was, creating a code that we only had to add one character to.
 As with all the best puzzles, the answer is usually hidden in plain sight.
 There is a possibility that the code reads "4 radians and 5 inches along the radian", but because the Zodiac Killer inserted one hashtag, it is more likely this is the only addition required.

 With 29 unique characters in a 32 character code, any correlation between the characters and alphabetical solution is going to be minimal.
 What we do have in the solution above, is no word running from one line to the next, with the letter C beginning the word radians at the start and end of the code.
 As with any cipher, the Zodiac Killer had the opportunity to provide us with a key in later communications, which he effectively did for cipher 2, 3 and 4 when he gave us the answers literally word for word.
 What we have to consider are the three "cryptic messages" he gave us in three consecutive communications from July 26th 1970 to October 27th 1970.
 The Zodiac Killer was giving us the solutions to the ciphers before his campaign ended, albeit he wanted us to put in a modicum of effort.
 He told us on July 26th 1970 that the Mount Diablo code concerns "radians and 5 inches along the radians" verbatim.
 He then gave us the cryptic "Fk I'm crackproof" that fortunately slots nicely into the 13 Symbol Cipher in a cyclical nature.
-And finally, he gave us "paradice and slaves" in a cross formation (17X17) that mimicked the 340 cipher formation exactly (adding sorry no cipher in the identical formation on the Halloween envelope inner).
+And finally, he gave us "paradice and slaves" in a cross formation (17X17) that mimicked the 340 cipher formation exactly.
 How can three consecutive "cryptic messages" just happen to seamlessly fall into each cipher with no effort required?